-- Act as protocol statistician, collaborating directly with medical researchers with minimal supervision from senior statisticians, in the design, implementation, monitoring, analysis and publication of national and international clinical trials and observational studies of treatments for HIV and other infectious diseases.
+- Serve as study statistician, collaborate directly with the clinical trial team, with minimal supervision from senior statistician in the design, implementation, monitoring, analysis, and publication of research studies, including clinical trials and observational studies.
+Specific duties include:

 - Take leadership roles in activities at Frontier Science related to statistical analyses, programming, and procedures, such as:

 - Write guidance documents for regulatory submissions

 - Draft operating procedures and work instructions

 - Create SAS macros to facilitate data preparation or data analysis tasks that are performed often